 Students with disabilities may participate to the extent appropriate as determined by the provisions of the Individuals with Disabilities Education Act or Section 504 of the Rehabilitation Act.

-Active Shooter Training and Drills Model Policy [required]
+Active Shooter Training and Drills Policy

 The Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.